Andrey Esipenko

-Andrey Evgenyevich Esipenko (Андрей Евгеньевич Есипенко; born 22 March 2002) is a Russian chess grandmaster.
+Andrey Evgenyevich Esipenko (Note: Андрей Евгеньевич Есипенко.) (born 22 March 2002) is a Russian chess grandmaster.
 He won the European U10 Chess Championship in 2012, and both the European U16 and World U16 Chess Championship in 2017.
+He qualified for the Candidates Tournament 2026.

 Together with 43 other Russian elite chess players, Esipenko signed an open letter to Russian president Vladimir Putin, protesting against the 2022 Russian invasion of Ukraine and expressing solidarity with the Ukrainian people.

 Chess career

 Early career

 Esipenko was born in Novocherkassk in Rostov Oblast to a Russian family.
 He started playing chess when he was five years old.
 Esipenko became European U10 Chess Champion in 2012.
 He earned his FIDE master title in 2013.
 He secured all of his grandmaster norms by late 2017 and was awarded the title by FIDE in April 2018.

 From 30 May to 10 June 2017, he took part in the 2017 European Individual Chess Championship.
 He scored 6½/11 (+4–2=5).
 His was 2618.
 He won both the European U16 and World U16 Chess Championship in 2017.

 He competed in the 2017 World Rapid Chess Championship in December, scoring 7½/15 for a performance rating of 2622.
 During the tournament he played a queen against Sergey Karjakin, which Leonard Barden said may be "the move of the year".
 He scored 11½/21 in the World Blitz Chess Championship, placing 41st out of 138.

 In February 2018, Esipenko participated in the Aeroflot Open.
 He finished fifty-seventh out of ninety-two, scoring 4/9 (+1–2=6).
 In March 2018, he competed in the European Individual Chess Championship.
 He placed forty-eighth, scoring 7/11 (+4–1=6).